RamitKataria/top-down-shooter/README.md

 ## User Stories

-- As a user, I want to be able to move my player in one of 4 directions by 1 unit.
+- As a user, I want to be able to change my player's direction.

 - As a user, I want to be able to view a list of all the objects in the game along with their coordinates and types.